Severe weather events

 Consider creating a defendable space or asset protection zone (APZ) on your property between buildings and the bush.
 In most cases you will need permission from Council to clear native vegetation or to remove/prune trees.

-If you live in a bushfire prone area, the 10/50 Vegetation Clearing Scheme may apply.
-This has been developed by the NSW Rural Fire Service to permit landowners in certain areas to undertake clearing on their own land around residential accommodation and high risk facilities to reduce the risk of bushfire.
-Within these areas, the 10/50 laws override Council’s Tree Preservation Order (subject to compliance with the 10/50 Code of Practice).
-Some vegetation types don’t burn as readily as others and may actually help protect your home by forming an ember screen.
+The NSW Rural Fire Service (RFS) developed the 10/50 Vegetation Clearing Code of Practice allow landowners in certain areas to undertake clearing on their own land around residential accommodation and high risk facilities to reduce the risk of bushfire.
+Within these areas, the 10/50 Code overrides Council’s DCP (subject to compliance with the 10/50 Code of Practice) however the exemption does not apply to some properties that are mapped within a 10/50 area.

 Council offers a range of Community Rebates to help Ku-ring-gai residents make energy and water saving improvements to their homes, helping to build resilience to bushfire.
 Remember to consult with Council and a qualified bushfire consultant to meet the necessary construction standards if your home is in a bushfire prone area.